-It‘s fair to say that for those of us living in Reykjavik, we have a particular love affair with Mount Esja, which dominates the skyline to the north of the city.
-We look to it to predict the weather, we go there for hikes and runs, we talk about it and even sing about it.
+It‘s fair to say that for those of us living in Reykjavik, we have a particular love affair with Mt.
+Esja, which dominates the skyline to the north of the city.
+We look to it to predict the weather; we go there for hikes and runs, talk about it and even sing about it.

-Mount Esja is actually a large mountain range with a very popular hiking trail.
+Mt.
+Esja is a large mountain range with a very popular hiking trail.
 Many people hike up there once a week for sport, some even run, but that‘s for the insane.

 It takes about 20 minutes to drive there from Reykjavik.
 You can also take a bus from the BSI bus terminal.
 There are a parking area and a café called Esjustofa at the start of the trail.
-From the parking, you just head straight to the mountain where you will see the hiking trail.
+You just head straight to the mountain from the parking, where you will see the hiking trail.
 After a short walk up the trail, you will find yourself at a crossroad where you can choose to go left or right.
 The left path is shorter but steeper.
-The right path is longer and not as steep, but quite rocky, so make sure you are wearing good shoes.
+The right path is longer and not as steep but quite rocky, so make sure you are wearing good shoes.

-Mount Esja is 914 meters high but most people hike up to the Stone (Steinn) which is 780 meters high.
-Once up there you will have the most beautiful view of Reykjavik and the surrounding area.
-We don‘t recommend going all the way up unless the weather is very good and you are used to hiking.
+Mt.
+Esja is 914 meters high, but most people hike up to the Stone (Steinn), 780 meters above sea level.
+Once up there, you will have the most beautiful view of Reykjavik and the surrounding area.
+We don‘t recommend going all the way up unless the weather is perfect and you are used to hiking.
 Also, beware during wintertime as the weather can get pretty bad quickly.
-Stopping by the Stone is also perfect for a bite to eat and to strike up a conversation with the locals, also taking a breather before heading down again.
+Stopping by the Stone is also ideal for a bite to eat and to strike up a conversation with the locals, taking a breather before heading down again.

 The hike itself takes about 2,5 hours, depending on how fast you are.
 It’s a great way to spend half a day.
-Just make sure you dress in layers, that you got good hiking boots, and remember this is Iceland.
-The weather can change quickly and it can get very windy.
-Please check the weather forecast before you head up mount Esja.
+Just make sure you dress in layers, have good hiking boots, and remember this is Iceland.
+The weather can change quickly, and it can get very windy.
+Please check the weather forecast or download the app before you head up Mt.
+Esja.